Tragic Details About Zooey Deschanel

 Zooey Deschanel is used to criticism, but being called a "snobby cow" by a Los Angeles Times writer may have put her over the edge.
 The actor was the target of a scathing opinion piece by the publication, and Deschanel wasn't about to let it go quietly.

-The drama ensued in 2011 after columnist Patt Morrison published his piece, "Opinion: Downtown L.A.: Good enough for the royals, but not for Zooey Deschanel?"
+The drama ensued in 2011 after columnist Patt Morrison published her piece, "Opinion: Downtown L.A.: Good enough for the royals, but not for Zooey Deschanel?"
 The article claimed that Deschanel made negative comments about Prince William and Kate Middleton visiting some of LA's rougher areas during their working visit that year.
 She was attending the black-tie Hollywood BAFTA gala at the Belasco Theatre in Downtown LA — where the royals had attended an event — where she allegedly remarked, "I just don't want [the Royals] to see the worst of LA."

 Deschanel debunked Morrison's claims in an open letter on her HelloGiggles site (via Today), writing, "Let me be clear: the quote from USA Today that you used as the foundation of your piece was taken completely out of context.
 I NEVER said that Downtown LA was 'the worst of LA.'"
 She continued: "I did make a reference to a parking lot adjacent to the theater that had a lot of trash in it in an attempt to be humorous.
 I simply said, 'It's funny they brought royalty here, there is a parking lot with trash around the corner."
 Deschanel declared that she takes pride in being an LA native, despite the LA Times' opinion.